randall-coding/music-festival-gpt/blog/write-up.md

 <output>

-### Mission 5: Ensuring Reliable Outputs
+### Mission 5: Ensure Reliable Outputs

-After 3 runs of the script or so of the script ChatGPT starts returning only a single output rather than alls bands found in `matches.txt`.
+After 3 runs of the script or so ChatGPT started returning only a single output rather than alls bands found in `matches.txt`.

 <bad output>